zoemithaug/V_Project/README.md

 # Office Hours Reservation

 A web application that allows students to reserve office hour time slots with their professors.
-Once an office hour reservation is booked, the student will receive a SMS text message confirming the reservation using Vonage SMS API.
+Once an office hour reservation is booked, the student will receive a text message confirming the reservation using Vonage Messages API.

 <!-- For more detail see the accompanying blog post https://developer.vonage.com/blog -->